Main Page

 Porsuk Inscription

-This is a limestone building block about 1.30 meter by 0.75 meter in face and about 0.5 meter in depth.
-It has a single line of hieroglyphic Luwian inscription on the front face.
+This is a limestone building block about 1.30 meters by 0.75 meter in face and about 0.5 meter in depth.
+It has a single line of Hieroglyphic Luwian inscription on the front face.
 It was found sometime before 1960 near Zeyve Höyük, a little south of the village of Porsuk in Niğde province.
-The inscription indicates that the author Parhwiras is an army commander.
+The inscription indicates that the author Parhwira is an army commander.
 It is dated to the Neo-Hittite period but a more specific dating is not possible.
-Currently in Niğde museum.
+Currently in the Niğde Museum.

 Image sources: